github/docs/content/codespaces/prebuilding-your-codespaces/about-codespaces-prebuilds.md

 By default, whenever you push changes to your repository, {% data variables.product.prodname_codespaces %} uses {% data variables.product.prodname_actions %} to automatically update your prebuilds.

 When prebuilds are available for a particular branch of a repository, and for your region, you'll see the "{% octicon "zap" aria-label="The zap icon" %} Prebuild ready" label in the list of machine type options when you create a codespace.
+If a prebuild is still being created, you will see the "{% octicon "history" aria-label="The history icon" %} Prebuild in progress" label.
 For more information, see "[Creating a codespace](/codespaces/developing-in-codespaces/creating-a-codespace#creating-a-codespace)."

 ![The dialog box for choosing a machine type](/assets/images/help/codespaces/choose-custom-machine-type.png)